 It is a peaceful and serene escape that retains its laid-back small-town charm despite all the developments in recent times.
 More importantly, it is a snorkeling and diving hub for one of the world’s best marine reefs.
 There are many dive sites in the Puerto Morelos Reef National Park.
 You will find turtles on the coastal beaches.
 There are freshwater sinkholes too – Playa del Carmen and Las Mojarras are the most popular.
 Mangrove forests are very close.

 The beach stretches for 20 kilometers all the way to Punta Nizuc, beyond which there is Playa Delfines.
 It is a quiet stretch, away from the glamour and glitz of busier Cancun beaches.
-The tourist infrastructure, though, is advanced.
+The tourist infrastructure is highly developed.
 Scattered you will find many condos, villas, boutique hotels, shops, and restaurants.
+You can rent diving and snorkeling gear throughout the coastline.

 |Location||38.5 kilometers from Cancun and 35 kilometers from Playa del Carmen|